ccheng11/BBK_AdvQ/README.md

  - **Lecture**: No lecture
  - **Readings**
     - **[Optional]** Tufte, Edward. [*Data Analysis for Politics and Policy*](https://www.edwardtufte.com/tufte/dapp).
 Englewood Cliffs, NJ: Printice-Hall.
- - **Discussion**
-	- What would you like to study as a quantitative social researcher?
-	- How do you introduce multiple linear regression to others?

 ## From OLS to GLM